irenebritzolaki/vacation-management-portal/README.md

 ---

-## 🔒 Password Privacy & Security Notes
+## 🔒 Security Notes

-Passwords in this demo are stored in plaintext due to using json-server and are blurred in the manager dashboard, revealing on hover to protect against casual onlookers.

-The blur/reveal is purely visual and does not provide real security.
-In a real system:

-- Passwords would be hashed.

-- Plaintext would only be sent from a secure server to authenticated managers.

-- Server-side protections like HTTPS and access checks would apply.

-Also, all inputs are sanitized on the server-side to prevent malicious code injection.
+For this demo, we assume that all inputs are sanitized on the server-side to prevent malicious code injection.

+> Passwords are now hashed with bcrypt and never displayed in plaintext.

 ---